 The tractor and trailer bin structures were used to estimate adoption rates of improved aerodynamic technologies.
 For tractors, EPA conducted such analyses for Phase 1 GHG and Phase 2 GHG rulemakings, for both their respective baselines and the rulemaking scenarios.
 For tractor certification in the GHG rules, different tractor types are assumed to be matched with specific trailer types.
 High-roof tractors are matched with 53-foot box van trailers.
-In Phase 2, that trailer is equipped with a trailer skirt.
 Mid-roof tractors are matched with tank trailers and low-roof tractors are matched with flatbed trailers.